HcashOrg/hcOmniApi/README.md

-# hcOmniApi
+# omniapi
-API Services for HC Omni
+API Services for Omni

 <b>NOTE: The following is a work in progress and should not be considered production ready/usable</b>